Search job sectors

-Good communication skills, planning skills, professionalism and organisational skills are essential.
+Good communication, planning and organisational skills are essential.
+As is professionalism.

-Many careers in this sector will require you to have a level 3 or degree level qualification.
-Students with a range of degree subjects often more into law through additional study, e.g from history, etc.
+Many careers in this sector will require you to have a Level 3 or degree level qualification.
+Students with a range of degree subjects often move into law through additional study, e.g from history, etc.

-There are job opportunities available for people who wish to start their careers at an assistant level and the most popular route is gaining employment after your level 3 qualification.
+There are job opportunities available for people who wish to start their careers at an assistant level and the most popular route is gaining employment after a Level 3 qualification.
 The sector invests heavily in supporting people to gain additional qualifications – so you might be able to work and study at a higher level.

 Work experience is also valued in this particular work area and many higher level courses offer the opportunity to gain work experience.
 Work experience, either voluntary or paid, will help you stand out when applying for these jobs, and the more experience you have, the better.

 - At 14 GCSEs in English, maths will help get you into this sector.
 Your school might also offer vocational qualifications such as BTECs, OCR Nationals, etc. related to this specific job sector.

 - At 16 you have more options, you could do A Levels, which are general academic subjects or develop your knowledge and skills for this sector through an apprenticeships/ traineeships, vocational qualifications,

 - At 18 or 19 your options open further - you may wish to do a higher education/university course, with 8 out of 10 A Level students choosing this pathway and half of all BTEC National students.
 However there are other routes into your chosen career - through apprenticeships and vocational qualifications